jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - By combining it with Bell-LaPadula, you get both confidentiality and integrity
     - Biba uses a lattice to control access and is a form of mandatory access control (MAC) model
 - **Take-Grant**:
-    - The take-grant model employs a directed graph to dictate how rights can be passed from one subject to another, or from a subject to an object
+    - The take-grant is a confidentiality-based model that supports four basic operations: take, grant, create, and revoke; it employs a directed graph to dictate how rights can be passed from one subject to another, or from a subject to an object
-    - Four rules:
-        - take
-        - grant
+    - **Take rule**: allows a subject to take rights over an object
+    - **Grant rule**: allows a subject to grant rights to an object
-        - create
+    - **Create rule**: allows a subject to create new rights
-        - remove
+    - **Remove rule**: allows a subject to remove rights it has

 - **Clark-Wilson**:
     - Designed to protect integrity using the access control triplet
     - A program interface is used to limit what is done by a subject; if the focus of an intermediary program between subject and object is to protect integrity, then it is an implementation of the Clark-Wilson model
     - Uses security labels to grant access to objects via transformation procedures and a restricted interface model
+    - The Clark-Wilson Model enforces the concept of separation of duties
+    - Three parts of the Clark-Wilson model are: subject, object, and program (or interface)
+    - Clark-Wilson components:
+        - **Users**: (AKA active agents) the subjects which will access the objects
+        - **Transformation Procedures (TPs)**: operations the subject is trying to perform (read, write, modify)
+        - **Constrained Data Items (CDIs)**: objects at a higher-level of protection; CDIs can only be manipulated by a TP
+        - **Unconstrained Data Items (UDIs)**: can be accessed directly by the subject, and do not need to go through a intermediary like a TP
+        - **Integrity Verification Procedures (IVPs)**: a way to audit the TP, checking for internal and external consistency

 - **Brewer and Nash Model**:
     - AKA "ethical wall", and "cone of silence"
     - created to permit access controls to change dynamically based on a user's previous activity